DanZinagri/NicheD20/docs/Rules/Combat Rules/Ability Types.md

 ---
 share: true
 ---
-Special abilities and class features usually have an associated type between Supernatural or Extraordinary.
+Special abilities and class features usually have an associated type such as Ki.
 These determine any potential restrictions such as anti-magic affecting them or not.

-## Supernatural Abilities (Su)
+If no type is specified it is assumed the ability is a non-magical or non-ki ability.

+## Ki (Ki)

-Supernatural abilities are abilities that are magical or pull from an outside force.
-While these abilities do not require concentration to use they do not function within areas where magic is suppressed or negated, but are not subject to spell resistance.
+Ki abilities are abilities that pull from a otherworldly and supernatural forces beyond the limits of what can normally be achieved.
+These ablities do not function within areas where magic is suppressed or negated.
+These are not otherwise treated as spells or other magical abilities for the purposes of concentration, spell resistance, or other effects relating to spells.

-## Extraordinary Abilities (Ex)

-Extraordinary abilities are non-magical in nature, but allow a creature to perform great feats within or beyond the limits of the mundane.
-These abilities usually do not require concentration nor are they affected by anything that would suppress or negate magical effects.
+## Natural Magic (Na)

+See [[Natural Magic|Natural Magic]] for more information on how a natural spell works.
+These abilities usually function similar to spells, except the stated differences on the [[Natural Magic|Natural Magic]] rules page, and as such are affected by areas where magic is suppressed and negated.
+These are only affected by spell resistance if the spell they are emulating would also being affected by spell resistance.
+## Spellcasting (Sp)

+Unless otherwise specified this primarily only applies to spells cast through the casting granted by magic and hybrid classes.
+This is defined to properly differentiate these types of spells from Natural Magic and Ki abilities, and are otherwise subject to all rules and restrictions attributed to magic.